 - SMTP Relay server in the SysEmailParameters table.

 - Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.

 - Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, and BatchServerGroup tables.

 - Document attachments in the DocuValue table.
-This includes any Office Templates that were overriden in the source environment.
+These attachments include any Microsoft Office templates that were overwritten in the source environment.

 - Connection string in the PersonnellIntegrationConfiguration table.

 - All users except the admin will be set to Disabled status.

 - All batch jobs are set to Withhold status.